![]() |

-TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT
+TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

-SUBTITLE B: SUPPLEMENTAL PROCUREMENT RULES CHAPTER I: AUDITOR GENERAL PART 500 PURCHASES AND CONTRACTS SECTION 500.340 SOLE ECONOMICALLY FEASIBLE SOURCE PROCUREMENT
+SECTION 500.340 SOLE ECONOMICALLY FEASIBLE SOURCE PROCUREMENT

 Section 500.340 Sole Economically Feasible Source Procurement

-b) Conditions for Use of Sole Source Procurement Sole source procurement is permissible when a requirement is available from only a single supplier or when only one supplier is deemed economically feasible.
+Sole source procurement is permissible when a requirement is available from only a single supplier or when only one supplier is deemed economically feasible.
 A requirement for a particular proprietary item does not justify a sole source procurement if there is more than one potential offeror authorized to provide that item.
 The following are examples of circumstances that could necessitate sole source procurement:

-5) where the item is copyrighted or patented and the item or service is not available except from the holder of the copyright or patent;
+5) the item is copyrighted or patented and the item or service is not available except from the holder of the copyright or patent;

-6) the procurement of the media for advertising;
+6) media for advertising;

 8) changes to existing contracts (see subsection (c)).